Community Arts Undergraduate Certificate

 And let’s be honest: The arts are also a lot of fun, adding stress relief and variety to your college experience.

-Community Arts curriculum is focused on art and community engagement, community cultural development, and the pursuit of social and environmental justice by highlighting art practices that integrate collaborative processes, social cooperation and service-learning experiences.
-You’ll accomplish this through arts activity partnerships with community organizations and connecting coursework offered by UWM’s Cultures and Communities program.
+The community arts certificate is focused on art and community engagement, community cultural development, and the pursuit of social and environmental justice by highlighting art practices that integrate collaborative processes, social cooperation and service-learning experiences.
+You’ll accomplish this through arts activity partnerships with community organizations and connecting coursework offered by UWM’s Cultures & Communities program.

 You’ll work closely with the community arts coordinator to design a program of study that inspires you and supports your work through a variety of designated courses.